furiousteam/BLOC-forever/README.md

 ## INFO

-Script for testing if blockchaincoind daemon is running.
-If it's not running, it will start the blockchaincoind daemon.
+Script for testing if BLOCd daemon is running.
+If it's not running, it will start the BLOCd daemon.

 Idea taken from https://superuser.com/a/685444/124884